AnuragNirwan/CRUD-Operation/README.md

 **4. Centralized Management:** The crud() function simplifies interaction with the data system. <br>

 By implementing this Python-based CRUD system, e-commerce businesses can unlock new levels of operational excellence, ensuring their product information is well-managed, accurate, and readily accessible.
 This approach not only optimizes current operations but also positions the business for future scalability and success.

+## Problem Statement <br>
+In the dynamic landscape of e-commerce, efficient management of product information is essential for businesses to thrive.
+However, organizing and updating vast arrays of product details, sales data, and product descriptions can be a daunting task without the right tools in place.
+The absence of a robust system for managing product information can lead to inconsistencies, errors, and inefficiencies in operations.<br>

+To address this problem, you have been hired as a software developer for a Software company that builds various technologies for e-commerce platforms.
+Your job is to utilize your programming knowledge to automate some of the tasks that occur in these e-commerce platforms.
+Specifically, your role involves implementing functionalities for seamlessly adding, reading, updating, and deleting product details, sales data, and product descriptions. <br>

+## Understanding the Data <br>

+**1.** You have one main folder called main_folder containing one CSV file and 2 subfolders called product_details and product_description.
+The sales_data.csv contains sales data for various products over 14 days.
+Each row represents a unique product identified by its Product_SKU, and each column represents the number of sales for that product on a specific day (Day1 to Day14).
+The values in the cells indicate the number of units sold for each product on the corresponding day. <br>

+**2.** The product_details folder contains JSON files named after each product's SKU (e.g., details_AISJDKFJW93NJ.json, details_DJKFIEI432FIE.json).
+These JSON files contain detailed information about each product, such as its name, brand, model, specifications, price, and availability.
+For example, take a look at the below screenshot of the JSON file details_AISJDKFJW93NJ.json. <br>

+**3.** The product_description folder contains TXT files named after each product's SKU (e.g., description_AISJDKFJW93NJ.txt, description_DJKFIEI432FIE.txt).
+These TXT files contain descriptions of each product.
+For example, take a look at the below screenshot of the TXT file description_AISJDKFJW93NJ.txt. <br>